Custom Search

 Frostbite on a Cat

-Frostbite literally means, the freezing of skin and tissues.
-The destruction of tissue by freezing and characterized by tingling, blistering and possibly gangrene.
+Frostbite literally means the freezing of skin and tissues.
+It is the destruction of tissue by freezing and is characterized by tingling, blistering and possibly gangrene.
 In humans it usually occurs on the nose, ears, fingers, or toes, but it can occur on any part of the body which is exposed to freezing temperatures.

-The skin was black, and rubbery.
-From the cat scratching his own neck with his claws, he cut himself even more, with the cuts, came more moisture, and more to freeze.
-The skin under the frostbite became infected and the patch of frostbite began to peal upward.
+The skin was black and rubbery.
+From the cat scratching his own neck with his claws, he cut himself even more; with the cuts came more moisture, and more to freeze.
+The skin under the frostbite became infected and the patch of frostbite began to peel upward.

-When the frostbite was discovered, the cat was brought inside a warm house, his wound soaked with Epsom salt to removed the black, rubbery skin and to treat the infection under it.
-This is the rubbery, frostbitten skin after it has been soaked for a good 15 minutes in very warm Epsom salts.
+When the frostbite was discovered, the cat was brought inside a warm house, his wound soaked with Epsom salts to remove the black, rubbery skin and to treat the infection under it.
+This is the rubbery, frostbitten skin after it had been soaked for a good 15 minutes in very warm Epsom salts.

-It has to be removed very carefully by soaking it and letting it peal off on it's own.
+It has to be removed very carefully by soaking it and letting it peel off on its own.

 Look at the darkness of it.
 It was even darker before it was soaked in the Epsom salts.